-Fuel Injector Cleaner: Should You Believe All the Hype and Advertisements or Steer Clear?
+Fuel Injector Cleaner: Believe the Performance Improvement Promises or Steer Clear of It?

 Fuel injector cleaning products and services are mostly just clever advertising since gasoline is required to have detergents anyway

-We've all seen the advertisements on TV, in magazines, and in the automotive section of the local store for fuel injector cleaner.
+We've all seen the advertisements on TV, in magazines, and in the automotive section of our local stores for fuel injector cleaner.
 The advertisements typically promise performance gains and better fuel economy, not to mention a very convincing before and after comparison photo showing how much cleaner your fuel injectors can become.
 But how much truth is there to all the hype and advertisements?

 those little bottles have their limits

 Honestly, there's not much to be gained from adding fuel injector cleaner to your gas tank.
 While it is possible to clean some deposits from the fuel system simply by pouring the contents of a container into the gas tank, it's really not as effective as the marketing will have you believe.